devops-cohort/shalini/README.md

 As live Environment; GCP

-# Risk Assessment

 # Testing

 https://docs.google.com/document/d/1yJpHZXc18xZkpWp1crAIHZvsWIVXAcPJCufaC9ORrjw/edit?usp=sharing

 Pytest was used for the unit testing.
-Overall the coverage was 41% and the coverage for the testing folder was 100%.
-All three unit tests were passed.
+Overall the coverage was 59% and the coverage and all three unit tests were passed.

 # Future Improvements
 - Increase the complexity of the database to allow users to filter photos by continents and themes